-Due to the COVID-19 pandemic, our civic engagement activities for 2020 were postponed, including the annual VLLC Working Meeting with the Governor has been postponed, as well as other planned civic engagement events this year.
-At this time we are focused on advocating for increased support for our Latino community.
+Due to the COVID-19 pandemic, our civic engagement activities for 2020 were postponed, including the annual VLLC Working Meeting with the Governor was postponed, as well as other planned civic engagement events this year.
+Throughout the pandemic, we have been focused on advocating for increased support for our Latino community.
 As we proceed through 2021, we are making plans for virtual civic engagement opportunities.
 For a full list of our past activities, please see our Events and Photos page.